n0jo/rackwindows/readme.md

 ![Rackwindows Capacitor](res/images/capacitor.jpg)

-Low- and highpass filters.
+Filters.
 Comes in both mono and stereo, with the stereo version featuring an additional dry/wet control.

 ## Chorus <a id="chorus"></a>